uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 the book.
 I used Rider to do all my performance analysis.

 ## What I'm optimising
+### The game
+**todo** draw pic of players on a map, with disease cubes, research stations, and cards
+- clear cubes (too many outbreaks/no cubes = loss)
+- cure diseases (cure all = win, cure at research stations, need cards)
+- pick up cards after each turn

+### My code
 The code I wanted to optimise looks something like this:

 ```py